Campobello di Mazara

 Campobello di Mazara (Campubbeḍḍu) is a town in the province of Trapani, Sicily, southern Italy.

 Its inhabitants are scattered in the town center and the minor seaside frazioni of Tre Fontane and Torretta Granitola, populated mostly during the summer period.
 It borders on the neighbouring cities of Mazara del Vallo and Castelvetrano, and is colloquially known just as Campobello.

 History

-Campus Belli is the name given by the Romans to the place where the battle between Segesta and Selinunte took place, the name later extended to the town.
+Campus Belli is the name the Romans gave to the site of the battle between Segesta and Selinunte; the name later extended to the town.

 Near the town lies Rocche di Cusa, the ancient quarries from which the Selinuntines extracted stone to build temples.

 Campobello di Mazara was founded in 1623 by Giuseppe di Napoli, who in 1630 was given it as a dukedom.

 In January 2023 it was revealed that the Mafia most-wanted boss Matteo Messina Denaro was living in the city at the time of his arrest, on January 16.